Sixfold Content

 The Final Wisdom

 Scaling AI in underwriting isn't primarily a technology challenge, it's a people and process challenge.
-Both Amy and Jim closed with the same underlying message: be preapred for that thing change quickly in the world of AI, don't be afraid to fail, and don't stay stuck in proof-of-concept mode forever.
+Both Amy and Jim closed with the same underlying message: be prepared for that thing change quickly in the world of AI, don't be afraid to fail, and don't stay stuck in proof-of-concept mode forever.

 The insurers that will succed at scaling AI are the ones that move deliberately, learn fast, and bring their underwriters along for the ride from day one.